By Hardik Rajgor Mar. 13, 2018

 Loan waivers create moral hazards; they discredit farmers who were able to repay their loans fairly on time.
 It’s a little like telling students after an exam that they could have copied and passed.
 It is unfair on the students who worked hard and attempted it fairly.
 Secondly, whenever loan-waiver schemes have been announced in the past, we’ve seen rich farmers default on repayment despite being in a financially viable position to do so.

 What we fail to grasp is that when a loan is waived, it is not erased from the face of the Earth.
 It’s just that the burden of repaying the money shifts from the farmers to state governments.
 And with the time it it takes the government to pay back the principal loan amounts, the burden shifts to the bank.
 See what’s happening here?
 The good old game of relay.

 Loan waivers are a short-term remedy, and – unpopular opinion alert – a quick-fix with the aim of political gain rather than an attempt to fix deeper structural problems that engulf the agriculture sector.

-For a system that’s already struggling with huge NPAs, stressed assets, and a certain Nirav Modi, this only makes things worse.
+For a system that’s already struggling with huge NPAs and stressed assets, this only makes things worse.
 When banks don’t get back their money on time, not only does it affect their capacity to lend money to others and fund various large-scale projects, they become selective in their lending of money to the agriculture sector in the future, knowing it’s a possible red flag.
 If I know that lending money to someone could result in a potential loss, I might just do away with it and save myself the headache.
 It affects the overall long-term credit culture of the banking system.